June 1 2016

 It takes 100 years for these formations to grow just one cubic inch, formed by magnesium-rich water slowly trickling from the cave ceiling.
 Should this “growth” drip on you, consider yourself fortunate.
 It’s called a “cave kiss” and counts for seven years good luck.

-If you’re really feeling brave, sign up for a wild cave expedition, which outfits you with spelunking gear and a guide.
+If you’re feeling adventurous, sign up for a wild cave expedition, which outfits you with spelunking gear and a guide.
 Tours range from one to six hours, with the option to sleep in the cave if you sign up for a tour lasting longer than four hours.

 When you’re ready for daylight, head for higher ground.
 The top of Raccoon Mountain is just a 15-minute drive and offers myriad biking and hiking trails surrounding TVA’s vast reservoir.
 Picturesque views include the Tennessee River, distant mountains and of course, the reservoir – a 12-billion-gallon manmade lake.